 He’s got no heart that’s plain for us to see yet adamantine chains of our own greed mocking bind our flesh permission securing to multiply lies that his desires ours would circumscribe

-She’s got no heart that we all clearly know obscure it we must the voters to con paid consultants we diabolical masters creating sly illusions that blind our client’s tribe
+She’s got no heart that we all clearly know obscure it we must the voters to con paid consultants we diabolical masters creating sly illusions to blind our client’s tribe

 Lisa at dVerse: Poetics -- "Halloweeny Humans" asks us to